idugalic/digital-restaurant/README.md

 **There is no one-to-one relation between a Command resource and a Query Model resource.
 This makes easier to implement multiple representations of the same underlying domain entity as separate resources.**

-[Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component.
+[Event handler](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component.
 It consumes events, and creates 'query models' (materialized views) of aggregates.
 This makes querying of event-sourced aggregates easy.

-Event listener is publishing a WebSocket events on every update of a query model.
+Event handler is publishing a WebSocket events on every update of a query model.
 This can be useful on the front-end to re-fetch the data via HTTP/REST endpoints.

+Each event handler allows 'reply' of events.
+Please note that 'reset handler' will be called before replay/reset starts to clear out the query model tables.
+[AdminController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/web/AdminController.kt) expose endpoints for reseting tracking event processors/handlers.

 #### 'Command' HTTP API